-If a fund owns derivatives, those positions will be classified according to the exposures provided by the underlying asset (futures and forwards during the first phase of this project and swaps and options later).
-For example, if a fund owns an S&P 500 futures contract, Morningstar will apply a proportional share of the market cap breakdown for the S&P 500 index to the market cap breakdown for the fund.
-This approach is similar to how Morningstar calculates portfolio statistics for fund of funds, by drilling down to the statistics of the underlying fund.
+If a fund owns derivatives, those positions will be classified according to the exposures provided by the underlying asset.
+For example,

+- ▶ If a fund owns a stock option, that position will count as exposure to that stock's sector for the sector breakdown calculation (and so forth for other calculations). - ▶ If a fund owns an S&P 500 futures contract, Morningstar will apply a proportional share of the market cap breakdown for the S&P 500 index to the market cap breakdown for the fund (and so forth for other calculations).
+This approach is similar to how Morningstar calculates portfolio statistics for fund of funds, by drilling down to the statistics of underlying funds. - ➤ Some bond-like swaps do not provide exposure to every bond-related statistic (e.g., credit default swaps don't provide interest-rate exposure), so those positions will not be included in every calculation.

 For some contracts, Morningstar may not have enough detailed information on the underlying asset and therefore may not be able to include that position in the fund's statistics.

-For example, Morningstar does not collect the maturity dates of the bonds that are deliverable for bond futures contracts (we collect the contract maturity dates instead), and therefore those types of futures positions will not be included in the fund's maturity breakdown.
+- Morningstar does not collect the maturity dates for bonds associated with futures, options, asset swaps, or total return swaps (we collect the contract maturity dates instead), and therefore those types of positions will not be included in the fund's maturity breakdown. - ▶ If Morningstar does not have licensing rights to the constituent data for an index, derivatives based on that index won't be included when we calculate more detailed breakdowns for the fund.
+(Morningstar is currently evaluating our licensing agreements as part of this project to ensure adequate coverage).

-Portfolio Breakdowns Display
+Portfolio Breakdowns: Display

 For display purposes, products or clients may wish to rescale the percentages to add up to 100%.
-These types of breakdowns are often shown in fund literature as a percent of long equity assets only and as a percent of short equity assets only.
-For example, by dividing the long percentages on the previous page by 90% and by dividing the short percentages by -30%, you can derive the long-only and short-only breakdowns for our previous example.
+These types of breakdowns are sometimes shown in fund literature as a percent of long equity assets only and as a percent of short equity assets only.
+Rescaling also makes it easier to compare a fund to an index.
+By dividing the long percentages on the previous page by 90% and by dividing the short percentages by -30%, you can derive the long-only and short-only breakdowns for our previous example.
 (Because the rescaled short numbers represent the percent of short assets only, these percents should be expressed as positive numbers.)